 US Brand Name

 Diphtheria, tetanus, and acellular pertussis booster vaccine (also known as Tdap) is a combination immunizing agent used to protect against infections caused by diphtheria, tetanus (lockjaw), and pertussis (whooping cough).
-This vaccine is given to children 10 years of age and older, and to adults who have already been given this vaccine in the past.
+This vaccine is given to children 10 years of age and older, to women in their third trimester of pregnancy to prevent pertussis in babies younger than 2 months of age, and to adults who have already been given this vaccine in the past.
 The vaccine will "boost" or increase the protection that the patient had from an earlier dose.

 Diphtheria is a serious illness that can cause breathing difficulties, heart problems, nerve damage, pneumonia, and possibly death.
 The risk of serious complications and death is greater in very young children and in the elderly.

 Tetanus (also known as lockjaw) is a serious illness that causes convulsions (seizures) and severe muscle spasms that can be strong enough to cause bone fractures of the spine.
 Tetanus causes death in 30 to 40 percent of cases.